Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/grid/control/grid_forming/index.rst

-   Disturbance observer-based grid-forming control for grid converters.
+   Disturbance-observer-based grid-forming control for grid converters.

-   This implements the disturbance observer-based control method described in [#Nur2024]_.
-More specifically, the grid-forming mode using RFPSC-type gains is implemented, with transparent current control.
+   This implements the RFPSC-type grid-forming mode of the control method described in [#Nur2024]_.
+Transparent current control is also implemented.

-   :param cfg: Model and controller configuration parameters.
+   :param cfg: Controller configuration parameters.
    :type cfg: ObserverBasedGFMControlCfg

-   .. attribute:: observer
+   .. rubric:: Notes

-      Disturbance observer.

-      :type: DisturbanceObserver
+   In this implementation, the control system operates in synchronous coordinates rotating at the nominal grid angular frequency, which is worth noticing when plotting the results.
+For other implementation options, see [#Nur2024]_.

    .. rubric:: References

    .. [#Nur2024] Nurminen, Mourouvin, Hinkkanen, Kukkola, "Multifunctional
-       Grid-Forming Converter Control Based on a Disturbance Observer, "IEEE Trans.
+       grid-forming converter control based on a disturbance observer, "IEEE Trans.
 Power Electron., 2024, https://doi.org/10.1109/TPEL.2024.3433503